linux-lock/bpflock/README.md

  * Permission:
     - allow|none: bpf is allowed.
-    - deny: bpf syscall and all its commands are denied for all processes and containers on the system.
+    - deny: bpf syscall and all its commands are denied for all processes on the system.
     - restrict: bpf is allowed only from processes that are in the initial mnt namespace.
 This allows systemd or container managers to properly use bpf.
 Default value.

- * List of commands to allow in case permission is restrict:
+ * List of commands to block in case permission is restrict or allow:
-    - map_create: allow creation of bpf maps.
+    - map_create: block creation of bpf maps.
-    - btf_load: allow loading BPF Type Format (BTF) metadata into the kernel.
+    - btf_load: block loading BPF Type Format (BTF) metadata into the kernel.
-    - prog_load: allow loading bpf programs.
+    - prog_load: block loading bpf programs.
     - All other commands are allowed by default.

-    If allowed command is not set, then all bpf commands are allowed.
-If one of the three is set, then the two others are blocked.
+    If list of commands to block is not set, then all bpf commands are allowed.

 Make sure to execute this program last during boot and after all necessary bpf programs have been loaded.
 For containers workload to disable this program, delete the pinned file `/sys/fs/bpf/bpflock/disable-bpf`.
 Re-executing will enable it again.